frankymelero/frankymelero/README.md

 - Harnessing SEO insights to optimize web development projects for greater visibility.

 👯 Collaboration Ready:
-- Open to collaborating on JS back-end, front-end integration, and feature development.
+- Open to collaborating on JS based back-end, front-end integration, and feature development.

 📫 Connect with Me:
 - Find me on LinkedIn to explore opportunities.